- CHN 1011, 5 credits

 CHN 1011 is taught over an entire high school academic year.

-Students enrolling in CHN 1011 should be juniors or seniors in high school, have completed one or two years of Chinese language courses in junior or senior high with a very high level of work, and have the teacher’s recommendation.
-Qualified ninth or tenth graders may apply to enroll in CHN 1011 if they are in the top 10 percent of their class and if they have the CIS instructor’s approval.
+Students enrolling in CHN 1011 should be juniors or seniors in high school and must have the instructor's recommendation.
+Generally, students will have completed 1–2 years of Chinese language courses in junior or senior high, or equivalent proficiency.
+Qualified 9th or 10th graders may apply to enroll in CHN 1011 with CIS instructor approval.

 Instructors apply and are selected by faculty in accordance with the U of M policy governing Academic Appointments with Teaching Functions.
 Once approved, an instructor is appointed as a Teaching Specialist 9754 (University Job Title and Code) in the College of Continuing and Professional Studies.
 Instructor qualifications are determined by the sponsoring University department.